ismut1008/PS5-JAILBREAK-PINAS-SlopPoops-WebHost/README.md

    - websrv-ps5v0.34.elf

    PLUS!
-   - Display User ID(for user-id payload directory)
+   - Display User ID(user-id payload directory)
    - Browser AppCache Remover(before caching a new one or to delete the previous cache to prevent Kernel Panic)

--Media Tab Shortcut Icon Installer
+- UNLIMITED PAYLOADS (depends on the user's setup, FREEDOM OF CHOICE on what payloads to add)
--ADDED FEATURE!
-AUTO POPULATE PAYLOADS (depends on the user's setup, FREEDOM OF CHOICE on PAYLOADS) -run ps5xplorer and copy all the payload package on the designated path internally (you can add and delete payloads that you want, except the pre-embedded payloads)
+    - run ps5xplorer and copy all the payload package on the designated path internally (you can add and delete payloads that you want, except the pre-embedded payloads)

 payload path:
 /user/home/(user-id)/webkit/shell/esp-payloads